-All-New Ford Territory Dark Edition Elevates Crossover SUV Style In The Middle East

-(MENAFN- Dubai PR Network) All-New Ford Territory Dark Edition Elevates Crossover SUV Style in the Middle East
+All-New Ford Territory Dark Edition Elevates Crossover SUV Style in the Middle East

-The top-spec Territory is available in Elegant White, Lustrous Grey, and Panther Black Premium accents and exclusive Territory badging for a standout exterior Interior features Carbon Fiber theme and Dark Edition-exclusive orange stitching

-DUBAI, UAE, February 26 2024 – The newly launched All-New Ford Territory Dark Edition brings premium design enhancements to one of the region's favorite crossover SUVs.
+(MENAFN- Hill & Knowlton) RIYADH, KSA, February 2024 – The newly launched All-New Ford Territory Dark Edition brings premium design enhancements to one of the region’s favorite crossover SUVs.
 Building on the success of the All-New Territory, the Dark Edition brings a distinct visual upgrade to an already favored small SUV, incorporating modern design, spacious interiors, and cutting-edge safety features.

 “The Dark Edition takes the All-New Territory’s modern design up a notch, with unique exterior and interior accents matched by a smooth, technology-enhanced driving experience.”